CodeYourFuture/syllabus-archive/react/week-3/lesson.md

 | 14.
 Empty the `<input>` after clicking on the button.
 To do this, set the state of `pokemonNameInput` to an empty string `""` after we have added it to the `caughtPokemon` array in the `catchPokemon` function. |
 | 14: **(STRETCH GOAL)** Make sure the user cannot add a Pokemon to the `caughtPokemon` state if the value of `pokemonNameInput` state is empty. |

-## Further Reading

-There is a new update to React, which adds a new feature called *Hooks*.
-It allows you to access the special super powers of state and lifecycle in regular function components.
-There is an extensive guide in the [official React tutorial](https://reactjs.org/docs/hooks-intro.html).

 # Homework

 {% include "./homework.md" %}